blackmagic-debug/black-magic-org/hacking/target-cortex-m.md

 Finally `./src/target/target_probe.c` where you will use the `TARGET_PROBE_WEAK_NOP` macro to add a weak linked stub for your probe function.

-A typical target driver will be updates to these three files and your new `./src/target/<target>.c` file.
+A typical target driver will be updates to these four files and your new `./src/target/<target>.c` file.

 ## Setting up a Development Environment